TechyTish/TechyTish/README.md

-### Hey everyone it's TechyTish otherwise known as Letitia Hutchinson 👋 - it's nice to meet you!
+### Hey everyone it's Tish Hutchinson 👋 - it's nice to meet you!

 <!--🔭 I’m currently working on-->

-- 👀 I’m currently employed as an Cloud Infrastructure Engineer working in a DevOps Engineering team.
+- 👀 I’m currently employed as an Platform DevOps Engineer working for an consultancy firm.
 - 📚 I’m currently automating pipelines and writting scripts in Python.
-I am also learning Azure, AWS, Terraform & Docker
 - 💕 I’m looking to collaborate on anything & everything to do with DevOps!
-- 📬 How to reach me: techytish@outlook.com
-- 🚺 Pronouns: she/her

 <!-- Socials -->